cncf/toc/.github/ISSUE_TEMPLATE/project-onboarding.md

 - [ ] Understand the trademark guidelines: https://www.linuxfoundation.org/en/trademark-usage/
 - [ ] Has your project adopted open governance already? see http://opengovernance.dev
 - [ ] Slack: Are your slack channels migrated to the Kubernetes or CNCF Slack?
-- [ ] Is your project in its own separate github repo?
+- [ ] Is your project in its own separate neutral github organization?

 Things that CNCF will need from the project:
 - [ ] Owners file: Please add a link to your owners file to this issue, this is used to be able to create your maintainers mailing list.